-One of the best things about Medicare supplement plans is that they are all standard, and they can all be used anywhere a provider accepts Medicare payments.
+One of the best things about Medicare supplement plans is that they are all standardized, and they can all be used anywhere a provider accepts Medicare payments.

 Your biggest decision will be to pick the right plan.
-Medicare has this handy chart on its website that may help you out.
-In addition, here are a few points worth noting:
+All plans offer basic benefits, but some offer additional benefits.
+The U.S. Centers for Medicare & Medicaid Services has this handy chart on its website, Medicare.gov, that may help you out.

 Once you know which plan you’d like, you can begin shopping around.
 Again, because the plans are standardized, price will likely be your main consideration.